 resulting in more than a 10% dip have had a significant rise in

 markets follow suite.

-We came up with these five tips to keep in mind to help ride out the uncertainty ahead.
+We came up with five tips to keep in mind when the uncertainty of volatility rears its head.

 Data shows that market timing is not a great investment strategy: it can even lead to the depreciation of your capital.
 We recommend saving over the long term with sporadic readjustments.
 By investing early on, your investments have more opportunities to grow and you’ll have more time to recover from any potential losses you may incur.

 Now’s a great time to talk about periodic savings initiatives.
-Investing a fixed amount at regular intervals increases your chances of buying more units when the market falls, and less so when they rise again.
+Investing a fixed amount at regular intervals increases your buying opportunity when the market falls, and less so when they rise again.
 Your capital is continuously growing and your purchasing power climbs steadily over the years.

 Radically changing your investment strategy when the markets go down could result in regret down the line.
 It’s important to reassess what your risk tolerance is (how much risk you’re willing to take on your investments) and your investment horizon (the point at which you’re going to need to cash in that money) and stay loyal to those beliefs.

 Asset classes are sensitive to market fluctuations, and it’s outside of our control to know which ones will be affected next.
 Ask your advisor if your assets are adequately allocated rather than withdrawing from the market entirely.
-It could allow your money to grow in other sectors or securities that are more promising.
-Rebalancing can be a profitable strategy if you eventually benefit from a rebound in the market or gain value by dipping into different asset classes.
+Reallocations may allow your money to grow in other sectors or securities that are more promising.
+It can be a profitable strategy if you eventually benefit from a rebound in the market or gain value by dipping into different asset classes.

-Sure, the ride feels bumpy right now, but it won’t be that way forever.
+Sure, volatility can trigger feelings of uncertainty, but they won't forever!
 Favour the long term; short-term anxieties may tempt you to part ways with your assets when, historically, volatility occurs for a far shorter period than a rise in the market does.